Spring Cleaning and Zero Waste

 If you use dryer sheets, here is a toxic-free alternative.

 - Cut old sweatshirts or towels into dryer sheet size

 - Add enough vinegar and a few drops of your favorite essential oil in your canning jar to dampen, do not drench your fabric.

 When it comes time to dry your clothes, pull one out and toss it in.
 Promise, your clothes will not smell of vinegar.

 It will help reduce odor-causing bacteria leaving your sheets smelling wonderful until it’s time to change them.

 In a 2oz spray bottle add

 - lemon essential oil.

-With a minimal amount of effort, time and money, you can have a home with a little less waste and a lot less toxins.
+With a minimal amount of effort, time, and money, you can have a home with a little less waste and a lot fewer toxins.
 Happy cleaning.
 And remember, it’s not about perfection.
 Each small thing that we do makes a difference.